-Bank loan is secured by first mortgages over the Group's investment properties and fixed and floating charges over assets of the Group.
-The loans are repayable in 2018.
-The interest rate is fixed at 5.24% (2016: 5.24%).
+Bank loan is secured by first mortgages over the Group's land and properties and fixed charges over assets of the Group.
+The loans are repayable in 2021.
+The interest rate is fixed at 4.11% (2018: 5.24%).

 The facilities are subject to an annual review and compliance of financial covenants.